-The shank of this shoe has a “V” shape and is made of thermoplastic urathane
+The shank of the shoe to the right (Image 2) has a “V” shape and is made of thermoplastic urathane

 A last is the foot model over which a shoe is constructed but the term is used in two different ways when describing a finished shoe; one to describe the shape of the shoe and the other to describe the manner in which the upper is attached to the midsole.

 Last Shape: Refers to the shape of the shoe.
 Last can be curved, semi-curved, or straight.
 The significance of the last shape is that curve lasted shoes tend to be lighter and less supportive while Straight-lasted shoes are heavier and provide more support under the arch.
 Semi-curved are a hybrid of the two others – not quite as heavy or as a straight lasted shoe yet still capable of providing support under the arch.

 Curve lasted shoes, when viewed from the sole are slightly “C” shaped meaning that they curve in a concave manner from the heel to the great toe on the medial, or arch side of the shoe.
 Straight lasted shoes, on the other hand are just that, straight from the heel to the toes.
 Most racing flats and competition spikes as well as cushioned/neutral running shoes are curve lasted.
 Curve lasted shoes are light and less cumbersome than straight lasted shoes which are heavier and “clunkier.”
 Straight lasted shoes are much less common and found almost exclusively in motion control shoes.

 Semi-curved lasts are a hybrid of the two - more stable than curved but less bulky than straight.
 The majority of running shoes are made with semi-curved last.